The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 This is a powerful Lisp-aware code editor with built-in source location and syntax coloring.
 Commonly-used commands are accessible by menus and a wide range of commands is accessible either by Emacs keys or familiar platform-standard keys, all of which are customizable.

-The Editor tool text view on Mac OS X
+The Editor tool text view on macOS.

 Inspector